-Yoseph Bornstein.
+Yoseph Borenstein.
 Yoseph Bornstein has played key roles in the Israeli biomed industry during the past 35 years.
 Mr. Bornstein is a co-founder of Microbot Medical and has been a member of the Board of Directors since Microbot Israel was founded in November 2010.
 He is also serving as a compensation committee member and Audit committee member at Microbot Medical.
 Mr. Bornstein founded Shizim Ltd., a life science holding group in October 2000 and has served as its president since then.
 Mr. Bornstein is the Chairman of GCP Clinical Studies Ltd., a provider of clinical research services and educational programs in Israel since January 2002.
 He is the Chairman of Biotis Ltd., that supplies bio-pharmaceutical industry, since June 2000.
 In addition, he is the Chairman of Dolphin Medical Ltd, that supplies medical device industry, since April 2012.
-Mr. Bornstein is a co-founder and director of XACT Robotics, developing a novel platform technology for robotic needle steering in minimally invasive interventional procedures, and is the founder of ShizimXL & ShizimVS, Innovation Centers.
-In October 1992, Mr. Bornstein founded Pharmateam Ltd., an Israeli company that specialized in representing international pharmaceutical companies which was sold in 2000.
+Mr. Bornstein is a co-founder of ShizimXL & ShizimVS, Innovation Centers.
+In October 1992, Mr. Bornstein founded Pharmateeut Ltd., an Israeli companies which was sold in 2000.
 Mr. Bornstein is also a founder of a number of other privately held life-science companies.
 Mr. Bornstein served as the Biotechnology Committee Chairman of the United States-Israel Science & Technology Commission, or the USISTC, from September 2002 to February 2005 as well as a consultant for USISTF from September 2002 to February 2005.
 He is also the founder of ILSI-Israel Life Science Industry Organization (who was integrated into Israel Advanced Technology Industries) and ITTN-Israel Tech Transfer Organization.
 Mr. Bornstein was the General Manager of Bristol-Myers Squibb (Israel), until 1992.
 Mr. Bornstein holds a Bachelor of Science degree in Agriculture from the Hebrew University of Jerusalem.

 Yaacov Goldman.
 Yaacov Goldman has served as external director since August 2017.
-Mr. Goldman provides consulting services to companies in strategic-financial areas, through his wholly owned company, Maanit-Goldman Management & Investments (2002) Ltd. Mr. Goldman also serves as a director of Avgol Industries 1953 Ltd., Mivne Real Estate (K.D) Ltd., Fattal Properties (Europe) Ltd. and Prashkovsky Investments and Construction Ltd. Mr. Goldman served as the Professional Secretary of the Peer Review Institute of the Certified Public Accountants Institute in Israel from October 2004 until September 2008.
+Mr. Goldman provides consulting services to companies in strategic-financial areas, through his wholly owned company, Maanit-Goldman Management & Investments (2002) Ltd. Mr. Goldman also serves as a director of Avgol Industries 1953 Ltd., Mivne Real Estate (K.D) Ltd., Prashkovsky Investments and Construction Ltd., Wearable Devices Ltd., and until May 2022, Fattal Properties (Europe).
+Mr. Goldman served as the Professional Secretary of the Peer Review Institute of the Certified Public Accountants Institute in Israel from October 2004 until September 2008.
 Commencing in 1981, Mr. Goldman worked for Kesselman & Kesselman (Israeli member firm of PricewaterhouseCoopers) for 19 years, and from 1991 until 2000, as a partner and then senior partner of such firm.
 From September 2000 until November 2001, Mr. Goldman served as managing director of Argoquest Holdings, LLC.
 Mr. Goldman holds a B.A. degree in Economics and Accounting from Tel Aviv University and is a Certified Public Accountant (Israel).